AnyChart/docs.anychart.com/Gantt_Chart/Elements/Project_Chart.md

 The **normal()** and **selected()** methods of each task type are combined with {api:anychart.core.StateSettings#fill}fill(){api} and {api:anychart.core.StateSettings#stroke}stroke(){api} to configure the  [appearance settings](../../Appearance_Settings) in two [states](../../Common_Settings/Interactivity/States): **normal** and **selected**.

+Also,  {api:anychart.core.gantt.elements.MilestonesElement#markerType}markerType(){api} {api:anychart.core.gantt.elements.MilestonesElement#preview}preview(){api} are used to set the type of milestones and enable their previews on the parent task.

 ```
 // configure tasks
 var tasks = chart.getTimeline().tasks();